 Constitutional reform was a key part of the NLD’s platform in the 2015 elections.
-With elections coming up in 2020, the NLD is looking to rally support, especially after it won only 54% of the contested seats in by-elections last November.
+With elections coming up in 2020, the NLD is looking to rally support, especially after winning only 54% of contested seats in by-elections last November.

 Constitutional reform could take control of peace process negotiations out of military hands

 Under the roadmap from the 2015 Nationwide Ceasefire Agreement (NCA), constitutional reform is a key step in achieving peace.
-The NCA roadmap calls for the central government to reach nationwide accords with the warring parties and then amend the constitution to reflect these accords.
+The NCA roadmap calls for the central government to reach nationwide accords with ethnic armed groups and then amend the constitution to reflect these accords.

 Since 2008, many of the ethnic armed groups have objected to the way the constitution enshrines the military’s power within the civilian government.
 The 21 or more ethnic armed groups who are in conflict with the military say that negotiations with the civilian government are fruitless, as the military still has the final say.
 At the same time, attempts to negotiate with the Myanmar military, known as the Tatmadaw, are marred by a lack of trust.

 The constitution gives the military power to veto any attempts to change the constitution by reserving 25% of parliament for unelected members of the military while also stipulating that any amendments to the constitution must be endorsed by 75% of the parliament.
 This margin didn’t apply to the recent vote as the proposal only created a committee to pursue reforms.